MOTORCYCLE & SCOOTER TYRE INFORMATION

 Top of Page

-Motorbike & Scooter Load Ratings (Index)
+Motorbike and Scooter Load Ratings (Index)

 The table below shows how many kilograms different tyre load rating numbers are suitable to take